materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

 - TOC
 {:toc}

-The reverse proxy provides a single entrypoint and optionally TLS encryption for all externally exposed web interfaces.
+The reverse proxy provides a single entry point and optionally TLS encryption for all externally exposed web interfaces.

 ## Choosing and starting a reverse proxy configuration